Beware The Self-Centered

 Florence

-From far away, she slowly walks.
+From far away, her journey starts;

-Her angry shrieks to heaven climb.
+Her strident shrieks to heaven climb.

 Across the vast expanse she goes,

-Her windswept hair adorns her crown.
+Her windswept hair of clouds her crown.

-Beyond her breath are cries of woe.
+Along her path are cries of woe

 She reaches land in darkened skies,

-And all the trees shake heads in fear.
+And all the trees convulse with fear.

-Undressed and scarred as winds arise,
+Undressed and scarred when she arrives,

 They start to groan, for death is near.